Maymaher/ActiveSchool-ClientSide/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

+## Serverside .
+Clone the serverside from this link (https://github.com/Maymaher/ActiveSchool). </br>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.